-This is seen when you’re starting to shake, your voice is starting to shake, you don’t know what to say, you can’t speak, you start to blush, you start to sweat.
+This is seen when you’re starting to shake, your voice is starting to shake, you don’t know what to say, you can’t speak, you start to blush, and you start to sweat.
 It’s literally a bodily reaction that starts happening.
 It is similar to nerves.
-You feel nervous, which also builds in shyness.
+You feel nervous, which also builds up shyness.
 Then, you just don’t take the action.
 That doesn’t help you with dating, because you’re not actually taking the action you want to pursue someone.
 So, we’re going to be talking about how to start overcoming shyness today.

 Understand What Shyness is

 The first thing I want to talk about is, it’s really important to understand what shyness is.
 Shyness is a behavior that stems from feelings.
 It stems from emotion.
 It is a reaction to your emotions.
 Usually, shyness stems from being uncomfortable, and insecure, having low self-esteem, low confidence, and nervousness.
 You’re self-conscious.
 It stems from all of that, or multiple, or one, or the other.
 That’s what creates shyness because if you’re insecure, for example, if you’re really worried about how you look if you don’t know if you’re attractive, and then, you start worrying about all these thoughts, and your mind starts churning out all these either negative statements or ways that things can go wrong, and then, it builds in shyness because you don’t want to potentially for things to go wrong, and that’s what stops you from flirting, from asking her out, from even saying hi.

 This ebook has the ultimate plan for every good-intentioned man to find his true love, no matter the previous failures

 Download your free ebook here: 5-steps to Quality Dates